 New Simons Searchlight data were recently added to SFARI Base.
 This data release included phenotypic data from individuals with 16p11.2 copy number variants (CNVs), 1q21.1 CNVs, 7q11.23 duplication and variants in 32 single genes associated with autism and related neurodevelopmental conditions.

 SFARI would like to express our emphatic dedication to promoting diversity, equity and inclusion among our staff and our grantees, as well as our commitment to fighting systemic racism of all marginalized groups.

 SFARI is pleased to announce that eight Director Awards were awarded in 2020.
 These projects include, but are not limited to, studies that aim to enhance existing SFARI-sponsored cohorts and collections, generate novel resources (e.g., animal models) and studies whose goals are beyond the focus of existing SFARI request for applications.

-SFARI is pleased to announce that it has selected three fellows in response to the 2020 Bridge to Independence Award request for applications.
+SFARI is pleased to announce that it intends to fund 19 grants in response to the Summer 2020 Pilot Award request for applications.

 New data were recently added to SFARI Gene.
 This data release included the addition of new genes associated with autism risk, new curated references of copy number variations associated with autism and new mouse models of autism.